 When you do decide to speak to your spouse about the divorce before filing, you should consider what you will and will not talk about first and stick to those boundaries.
 Generally, it’s best to just discuss how you and your spouse want to go forward with the divorce.
 If you can come to an agreement together on working toward keeping the legal costs down, empowering your children and preserving family relationships as much as possible, you’ll likely have a better experience when it comes to the divorce process.
 Naturally, when it comes to your kids, the less negativity in the divorce, the better it is for them.

 Do be truthful

 You do not want to be cruel to your spouse as that will not help matters even if you are angry or feel wronged in some way, but you do want to be honest when you talk to your spouse about divorce.
 Not being truthful could lead to problems later and make the divorce more contentious than it would have been had you just been upfront.
 Be as honest as you can be, especially when it comes to how you want the divorce to go.

 Counseling provides benefits even when you know it is over

 Couples counseling is something that people assume is only for those who are trying to save their marriage.
 However, counselors do work with couples who are prepared to divorce to help them at various stages in the process and with their post-divorce lives.
 A counselor can help you talk about your wishes for the divorce, your expectations as parents and how each of you want to move forward once the divorce is final.
 Going to see a counselor can be very helpful to divorcing couples who have long-standing or serious problems communicating with each other.

-When you are ready to divorce and you have spoken to your spouse about it, the final piece is finding an experienced family law attorney to help you during this process.
-Speak to an attorney about your case, and make sure he or she understands where you are and what you want.
+When you are ready to divorce and you have spoken to your spouse about it, the final piece is finding an experienced family law attorney in Albuquerque to help you during this process.
+Speak to a divorce attorney about your case, and make sure he or she understands where you are and what you want.
 It’s very important that you trust and have confidence in your attorney, so be sure to take the time to choose yours wisely.